samcarmen/dgen-ui/README.md

 # DGEN

-DGEN is a web-based bitcoin wallet interface.
+DGEN is a web-based bitcoin wallet interface powered by [Breez SDK](https://breez.technology/sdk/) (Nodeless Liquid).
 You can use it to manage Bitcoin on-chain and Lightning payments through an intuitive web interface.

 ## Install